Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s usually not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you think your air conditioner is sinking and causing problems, give Lakeside Heating & Air a call at 509-284-4265.
+If you’re worried your air conditioner is sinking and causing problems, give Lakeside Heating & Air a call at 509-284-4265.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.